refinedev/refine/documentation/blog/2024-12-20-antd-dynamic-form.md

 That's it.
 We've successfully built an application that uses an API to post and edit response records using a **dynamic form**.

 As a challenge, visit Refine's [documentation](https://refine.dev/docs/) to learn how you can add a `delete` button to the fields on the table and make your application a full-fledged CRUD application.

-Cheers!
+## FAQ's

+- What is a dynamic form?
+  A dynamic form is one that automatically changes its structure depending on what the user enters, often allowing users to add or remove fields dynamically.

+- How do I start using dynamic fields from Ant Design?
+  To manage dynamic fields, use the component and methods provided by `<Form.List>`: add() and remove().

+- Is it possible to add validation to dynamic form fields?
+  Yes, you can utilize the rules prop on `<Form.Item>` to extend your own validate logic.

+## Why Use AntD Dynamic Forms?

+Dynamic forms improve user satisfaction by:

+- Simplifying User Input: Users only see fields they need, reducing form clutter.
+- Flexibility: Provide the user with the facility to add or remove fields as required.
+- Streamlining Complex Data: Collect additional details without overwhelming users with lengthy forms upfront. • Saving Time: Automate repetitive input scenarios with less manual work.

 ## Conclusion